 The Association receives patronage refunds from the Bank based on its notes payable.
-In 2018, 2017, and 2016 the Association received a special patronage distribution of \$3,835, \$4,377, and \$2,921 respectively, in addition to the normal patronage of 75 basis points.
+In 2019, 2018, and 2017 the Association received a special patronage distribution of \$2,792, \$3,835, and \$4,377 respectively, in addition to the normal patronage of 75 basis points.
+The special patronage distribution is directly related to the Bank's earnings and capital level, which fluctuate.

-Gains on sale of rural home loans decreased \$138 or 20 percent for the year ended December 31, 2018 due to closing fewer rural home loans in 2018.

-Gains on other transactions decreased \$98 or 123 percent for the year ended December 31, 2018.
-The decrease in gains is primarily due to a lower provision for unfunded commitments in the grain sector and a loss from pension plan change due to market performance in 2018.
+Gains on sale of rural home loans increased \$122 or 22 percent for the year ended December 31, 2019 despite closing the same number of rural home loans in 2019.
+Gains on other transactions increased \$90 or 500 percent for the year ended December 31, 2019.
+The increase in gains is primarily due to a gain from pension plan change due to market performance in 2019.

-The Farm Credit System Insurance Corporation (FCSIC) issued a refund of \$835 in 2018.
-The refund was comprised of \$512 Financial Assistance Corporation (FAC) stock and a \$323 premium refund based on premiums retained from prior years exceeding the 2% secure base requirement.
+The Farm Credit System Insurance Corporation (FCSIC) issued a refund of \$130 in 2019 based on 2018 premiums paid, compared to a total refund of \$835 in 2018.
+The 2018 refund was comprised of \$512 Financial Assistance Corporation (FAC) stock and a \$323 premium refund based on premiums retained from prior years exceeding the 2% secure base requirement.

-Other noninterest income decreased \$19 or 16 percent in 2018 primarily as a result of a lower volume of outstanding unclaimed equities to be transferred to income than required in 2017.
+Other noninterest income decreased \$33 or 33 percent in 2019 primarily as a result of a lower volume of outstanding unclaimed equities to be transferred to income than required in 2018.